 Only the best artists qualify for La Quinta Arts Festival.
-Undergoing a rigorous jury process competing with nearly 1,000 applicants these artists display mastery of their respective medium and excellence in presentation to qualify for La Quinta Arts Festival, NOW RANKED #1 FINE ART FESTIVAL IN THE NATION! – “Greg Lawler’s 2013 Art Fair SourceBook.”
+Undergoing a rigorous jury process competing with nearly 1,000 applicants these artists display mastery of their respective medium and excellence in presentation to qualify for La Quinta Arts Festival, RANKED #1 FINE ART FESTIVAL and #1 FINE CRAFT FESTIVAL IN THE NATION! – “Greg Lawler’s 2014 Art Fair SourceBook.”

-La Quinta Arts Foundation is proud to present the nation’s foremost contemporary artists at La Quinta Arts Festival 2013.
-See them here!
+La Quinta Arts Foundation is proud to present the nation’s foremost contemporary artists at La Quinta Arts Festival.